-Laguna Beach, CA is a small costal city located south of Los Angeles.
-It is well-known for the beaches, art galleries, tide pools, and of course the TV series, Laguna Beach: The Real Orange County .
-There is so many places to visit and dine at during your time in this relaxed, friendly city.
-Here are just a few favorites that would be a shame to miss!
+Laguna Beach, CA is a small coastal city located south of Los Angeles.
+It is well-known for the beaches, art galleries, tide pools, and of course the TV series, Laguna Beach: The Real Orange County.
+There are so many places to visit and dine at during your time in this relaxed, friendly city.
+Here are just a few favorites that would be a shame to miss on a 3 day California road trip.

 Get iconic at Main Beach